vargatn/synthetic/README.md

 ## Getting Started
 For a first time user, please start with the tutorial notebook series in the [tutorial](./tutorial/README.md) folder.

+To get the full data set, see instructions on [DATA ACCESS](./tutorial/DATA.md)

 Right now the best way to run this package is via a pre set conda (Anaconda) environment.

 At the moment this is available in the LMU USM server.